dmnks/rpm/tests/README.md

 ### Optimizations

-The test-suite is designed to be run repeatedly during local development and is therefore optimized for speed.
+The test-suite is meant to be run repeatedly during local development and is therefore optimized for speed.